 In the majority of the medical billing departments, what doesn’t get checked doesn’t get done.
 Therefore, it’s best to set your policies in stone up-front and have a daily management system in place which makes sure you have maximum reimbursement and minimize denials.

 Set up policies and procedures to make sure that your team is carefully checking reimbursement requests before they are sent to payers.
 Track the claim denial rate, and set increasingly challenging goals to improve performance over time.
 A little bit of management goes a long way in minimizing claim denials.

 Sometimes billing teams are so focused on daily new claims that they fail to re-work or overlook to do a follow-up on the denied claims.
 No matter what, make it standard procedure for your team to work on denied claims every single day.
 Just because a claim was denied once does not mean it will be permanently denied.
 Your billers should be able to make the necessary adjustments and capture the reimbursement with attention and perseverance.

 Make Sure That Your Staff Doesn’t Miss The Deadlines

 With all the difficulty in the billing segment, denials are inevitable.
 But there is one type that is inexcusable, and that is a denial based on a failure to file in time.
 There is no recourse if you miss a deadline, and therefore the money is forever lost.
 Train your team and reinforce the rule that no claim should ever be late.
 You should have a 0% rate of denial based on late filing.

 Bottom Line For Medical Billing

 In every medical practice, maximizing reimbursement equals maximizing revenue (ROI).
-Without effective billing practices and the consistent attention to detail, your practice will experience a high rate of claim denials for all sorts of reasons.
-A well-managed medical billing team can help you single handedly increase ROI significantly simply by avoiding and managing claim denials.
+Without effective billing practices and consistent attention to detail, your practice will experience a high rate of claim denials for all sorts of reasons.
+A well-managed medical billing team can help you single-handedly increase ROI significantly simply by avoiding and managing claim denials.